What Is GILTI and How Does It Affect My Expat Business?

-According to recent IRS data, fewer than 7,000 US corporations reported GILTI inclusions in 2020, yet this tax affects thousands more American expat business owners who may not realize their obligations.
-Starting in 2026, GILTI rates increase to 12.6% under the One Big Beautiful Bill, but here’s the relief: most expat entrepreneurs can reduce or eliminate their GILTI tax through smart planning.
+According to IRS data from 2020, fewer than 7,000 U.S. corporations reported GILTI inclusions, yet this tax affects thousands more American expat business owners who may not realize their obligations.
+Starting next year, GILTI rates increase to 12.6% under the One Big Beautiful Bill, but here’s the relief: most expat entrepreneurs can reduce or eliminate their GILTI tax through smart planning.

 GILTI stands for “Global Intangible Low-Taxed Income,” but don’t let the complex name worry you.
-Starting in 2026, it will be renamed “Net CFC Tested Income” to better reflect what it covers.
+Starting next year, it will be renamed “Net CFC Tested Income” to better reflect what it covers.

 What income counts as GILTI?